JohnSundell/Splash/README.md

 ## Hope you enjoy using Splash!

 I had a lot of fun building Splash, and I'm looking forward to continue working on it in the open together with you!
 I hope you'll like it and that you'll find it useful.
-Let me know what you think on on [Twitter](https://twitter.com/johnsundell), [Mastodon](https://mastodon.social/@johnsundell) or [Micro.blog](https://micro.blog/johnsundell) 😊
+Let me know what you think on on [Twitter](https://twitter.com/johnsundell) 😊